 - Planet of the Apes has it in the opening scene; we clearly see Taylor walking over to his cryosleep pod to get inside.

 - Armageddon has a bizarre relationship with this trope, even by scifi standards.
-At various points the trope is averted, subverted, and played completely straight.
 Perhaps the most egregious example: The film specifically addresses the fact that the asteroid would have little or no gravity and gives the characters special suits and equipment with "thrusters" so they don't float away while out on the surface of the asteroid.
 Yet when the characters are inside their space shuttle, which is parked right on the asteroid, they walk around unsuited as though under normal Earth gravity.
 What.